Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: Introduction

-\IEEEPARstart{T}{he} past decade has witnessed a rapid increase in consumer video consumption over the internet, with video-on-demand (VOD) traffic projected to nearly double from 2017 to 2022, outpacing the growth of network bandwidths over the same period \cite{cisco}.
-Adaptive streaming solutions are widely employed by streaming service providers to deliver videos having the highest possible visual quality, while also meeting constraints imposed by network bandwidth limitations and other factors such as client device resolutions.
-This process requires that multiple versions of each video content is encoded, each using different encode configurations, allowing client applications to select and stream a suitable version of the encoded content based on bandwidth and resolution constraints at their end.
-The decoded videos can be upsampled to the device resolution of the client whenever a lower resolution is streamed.
-The earliest adaptive streaming solutions were implemented using fixed, content agnostic encoding recipes, which produced static bitrate ladders as instantiated in \cite{pertitle}, where predetermined pairs of bitrates and resolutions for all contents are specified, irrespective of their genre or visual complexity.
-However, streaming contents vary widely in texture, motion, and scene complexity, which means that a given bitrate is not suitable for all content types.
+\IEEEpubidadjcol The earliest adaptive streaming solutions were implemented using fixed, content agnostic encoding recipes, which produced static bitrate ladders as instantiated in \cite{pertitle}, where predetermined pairs of bitrates and resolutions for all contents are specified, irrespective of their genre or visual complexity.
+However, streaming contents vary widely in texture, motion, and scene complexity, which means that a given bitrate does not correspond to the same level of perceptual quality across contents.
 Because of this, any content agnostic approach is sub-optimal.
-Of course, the paradigm of using static bitrate ladders for adaptive streaming was preempted by the introduction of per-title encode optimization methods \cite{pertitle}, whereby encoding complexity analysis is carried out independently on each title in the video catalog by pre-encoding the sources at different resolutions and bitrates.
-This is followed by identifying the Pareto-optimal points on the rate-quality (RQ) curves computed from the set of pre-encodes.
-The Pareto-optimal points on the RQ curve of a video sequence constitute its \textit{convex hull}, which completely describes its bitrate ladder.
+Consequently, the paradigm of using static bitrate ladders for adaptive streaming was preempted by the introduction of per-title encode optimization methods \cite{pertitle}, whereby encoding complexity analysis is carried out independently on each title in the video catalog by pre-encoding the sources at different resolutions and bitrates.
+This is followed by identifying the boundary of the convex hull of the resulting set of bitrate-quality points.
+The convex hull, as mathematically defined in Section \ref{subsec:convex_hull}, completely describes the bitrate ladder of the corresponding video content.
 Each content is streamed according to this customized ladder.
 The adaptive convex hull approach was further refined using per-shot encoding \cite{pershot}, whereby each video is segmented into its constituent shots before performing pre-encoding analysis to determine the bitrate ladder for each shot.
 This content aware, per-shot framework leads to a substantial reduction in the Bj{\o}ntegaard delta bitrate (BD-rate) \cite{bjontegaard} over the best fixed quantization parameter (QP) encoding scheme, when using modern video codecs such as VP9 \cite{vp9} and HEVC \cite{hevc}, in terms of both traditional peak signal to noise ratio (PSNR), as well as the perceptually-motivated video multimethod quality assessment (VMAF) \cite{vmaf} quality model \cite{do}.
 Nevertheless, this increased encode efficiency comes at the cost of significantly increased computation, since a large number of pre-encodes must be generated corresponding to the different encoding parameters, even though only a small fraction of all the different encoded versions usually lie on the convex hull and are eventually streamed.
 Thus, the process of generating convex hulls per video shot for adaptive streaming is both a time consuming and a resource intensive process.